ChengshunShang1996/FastSlipPy/README.md

 ## Main Features

-This program can be used for ...
+This program can be used for modeling induced seismicity in a fault system.
+The main features of this program include:

-- It provides a ...
+- Easy-to-install and run on different platforms (Windows or Linux).
+- Adaptive time stepping for efficient simulation of dynamic fault slip.
+- Support different friction models, such as rate-and-state friction and others (under development).
+- Support different fault angles.
+- Post-processing in the format of both Paraview and Matplotlib for visualization of results.
+- Modular design for easy integration with other scientific tools and libraries.

 ## Dependencies

 FastSlipPy is fully written in the [Python][python_website] programming language and adopts the Object Oriented Programming (OOP) paradigm to offer modularity and extensibility.
-Due to the nature of Python, this program can be run on different platforms (Windows or Linux)

 Please make sure you have installed Python3.X.X on your PC.
 Currently, [Python3.10.X][python310_website] is recommended, as other versions haven't been tested.

-Required Python Pakage:
+All the required Python libraries will be added automatically.
+Some of them are:

 - numpy
 - matplotlib
+- meshio

 ## Instructions